ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

           - \<App Service URL\>/api/FbPageWebhook

-4. Go to SCC portal <https://protection.office.com>

-5. Go to Data Governance \> Import. and follow the onscreen steps. [\[Refer Screenshots here\]](#step-7-set-up-a-customer-connector-in-the-security-compliance-center.)
+4. Go to Security & Compliance Center <https://protection.office.com> and then go to Data Governance \> Import.
+Follow the steps in [Step 7: Set up a custom connector in the Security & Compliance Center](#step-7-set-up-a-custom-connector-in-the-security--compliance-center).

 ## Step 1: Download the package